Garycyberknight1/Garycyberknight1/README.md

 <a href="https://linkedin.com/in/garyjosephcollins"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a graduate student with a profound interest in the field of cyber security
+I am a committed cybersecurity professional with a deep passion for safeguarding digital assets and addressing emerging cyber threats.
+I strive to continuously enhance my expertise and make a significant contribution to the field of cybersecurity.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a cyber security analyst
+My journey in computer science has sparked a strong passion for cybersecurity.
+I am eager to transition into this field, specifically targeting a role as a Tier 1 Security Operations Center (SOC) Analyst, where I can apply my technical skills and grow in threat detection and incident response.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]